Northridge Mall (Wisconsin): Abandonment and demolition

 A demolition order for the mall was approved by a judge of the Milwaukee County Circuit Court on May 13, 2020, who ruled that the mall was dangerous.
 City officials have claimed that Black Spruce pays owed back taxes only when the city begins to take action against Black Spruce.

 In the summer of 2022, a rash of four arson fires occurred around the mall, with Black Spruce only securing holes in the roof with common drywall, a situation that has Aaron Lipski, Milwaukee's fire chief, fearing for the lives of his firefighters, as the mall has no working fire suppression or prevention systems, and the building's breadth requires all battalions on the city's northwest side to respond, putting the rest of the community at risk.
 Following the fires, Milwaukee County Judge William Sosnay found Black Spruce in contempt of court and ordered Black Spruce to secure the property or face a fine of $2,000 a day.
 As of September 2, 2022, Black Spruce faces at least $26,000 in fines.
 The city of Milwaukee sought to take over the mall in January 2023 so it could demolish it.
 After development group Phoenix Investors made a bid for the mall in March 2023, a judge rejected Milwaukee officials' request to take over the mall the next month.

 On December 8, 2023, Governor Tony Evers granted the City of Milwaukee $15 million to demolish the mall.
-Because of this grant, starting on January 31, 2024, the old "Boston Store" portion of the mall will be demolished.
-This part of the mall underwent asbestos removal that was completed in 2021.
-This is the only part of the mall currently owned by the City of Milwaukee.
-Following this, the rest of the mall will have to have started being demolished by the end of 2025 as part of the deal.
-Through a long court battle, the City of Milwaukee has been able to obtain the portion of Northridge Mall that was previously owned by U.S. Black Spruce Enterprise Group.
-As of January 2025, the former Younkers has been demolished, and work had begun to bring down the former JCPenney.
+Starting on January 31, 2024, the old Boston Store portion of the mall began demolition which had previously undergone asbestos removal that was completed in 2021.
+The grant also required demolition of the rest of the mall to begin by the end of 2025.
+Through a long court battle, the City of Milwaukee was able to obtain the portion of Northridge Mall that was still owned by Black Spruce.
+As of January 2025, the former Younkers had been demolished, and work had begun to bring down the former JCPenney.
+The mall's demolition was completed in September 2025.

+Future

+As of 2026, the 58 acre of land the mall occupied remained vacant.
+Affordable housing was planned to be built on the site and was currently under development.